Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 If you have experienced a bug during your walkthrough, read the *Bugs* section of the add-on.

+---

 # ENB

 I love colours and to actually see where I am going, when playing the game.

-Some time ago TPF by default used Rudy ENB, which details were great, but lightning left much to be desired.
+Some time ago TPF by default used _Rudy ENB_, which details were great, but lightning left much to be desired.
 Like you can see in the screenshot, if there is no light source near, we are in some kind of a void of darkness, which troubles us pretty much everywhere.
 In my